-The District requires unimpeded access to its irrigation works at all times for the purposes of monitoring water supplies and performing the required operation and maintenance of the irrigation system.
-Irrigators are not to install any on-farm irrigation works, fencing, or other such improvements that could prevent or delay access to the irrigation works, unless such crossings or installations are authorized in writing by the District.
+The District requires constant access to its irrigation works for the purposes of monitoring water supplies and performing the required operation and maintenance of the irrigation system.
+Irrigators are not to install any on-farm irrigation works, fencing, or other such improvements that could prevent access to the irrigation works, unless such crossings or installations are authorized in writing by the District.